Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Environmental effects on geodesic evolution

 \subsection{Poincar\'e maps, rotation curves and resonances}

-The predominant effect introduced by the halo is an overall redshift on the fundamental structure of the geometry, such as the light ring position, as well as a redshift on the light ring angular frequency, the instability timescale of null geodesics and the characteristic vibrational frequencies (quasinormal modes) of spacetime under scalar and axial gravitational perturbations \cite{Cardoso:2021wlq}.
+The predominant effect introduced by the halo is an overall redshift on the fundamental structure of the geometry, such as the light-ring position, as well as a redshift on the light-ring angular frequency, the instability timescale of null geodesics and the characteristic vibrational frequencies (quasinormal modes) of spacetime under scalar and axial gravitational perturbations \cite{Cardoso:2021wlq}.

 The geodesic analysis reveals, at first glance, a volume enlargement of the CZVs, with respect to that of Schwarzschild, as the compactness of the halo increases (see Fig. \ref{fig1}).
 Such behavior translates to orbits that can span on a larger orbital frequency range which is imprinted in the Poincar\'e surface of section shown in Fig. \ref{fig1}.
-Astrophysical halo compactnesses of order $M/a_0\lesssim 10^{-4}$ do not affect the orbital phase space significantly.
-Nevertheless, upgrading the halo into a compact BH hair environment leads to a significant change on the bound orbit phase space.
-Fig. \ref{fig2} portrays the actual effect of the halo for small and intermediate compactness (top panel), as well as dense BH environments (bottom panel).
+Galactic-scale halos with compactness of order $M/a_0\lesssim 10^{-5}$ do not seem to affect significantly the available orbital phase space of bound orbits at first glance.
+As we will see later though, even compactnesses of astrophysical relevance can affect the geodesic evolution and the emitted GWs substantially, as has already been shown in \cite{Cardoso:2021wlq}, though only for circular equatorial EMRIs.
+Nevertheless, upgrading the halo into a compact BH hair-like environment leads to a significant change on the bound orbit phase space.
+Fig. \ref{fig2} portrays the orbital effect of the halo for small and intermediate compactness (top panel), as well as dense BH environments (bottom panel).